pamnyb0/pamnyb0/README.md

 Aspiring Web Developer educated at **TUC Yrkeshögskola** through the **Web Development Program**. 🚀 Passionate about creating functional, aesthetic, and user-focused websites with strong attention to structure, accessibility, and long-term maintainability.

 Skilled in **HTML, CSS, JavaScript, C#, and SQL**.
 Experienced with modern web development frameworks and technologies such as **ASP.NET Core, Web API, EF Core, Razor Pages, MVC, and Blazor**.
-Strong foundation in **Object-Oriented Programming (OOP)**, **Test-Driven Development (TDD)** using the **Arrange–Act–Assert structure**, exposure to **Behavior-Driven Development (BDD)**, and Agile methodologies.
+Strong foundation in **Object-Oriented Programming (OOP)**, **Test-Driven Development (TDD)** using the **Arrange-Act-Assert structure**, exposure to **Behavior-Driven Development (BDD)**, and Agile methodologies.

 Also familiar with CMS and publishing tools including **WordPress, WooCommerce**, and **Umbraco**.

 📚 **Recently Completed:**

-Finished the **UX and Design** course at TUC Yrkeshögskola — a module focused on accessibility, usability, and creating design systems that truly align with user needs.
+Finished the **UX and Design** course at TUC Yrkeshögskola, a module focused on accessibility, usability, and creating design systems that truly align with user needs.
 Key areas of development included:

-- **Accessibility (WCAG 2.1 / 2.2)** – semantic HTML, keyboard navigation, readable hierarchy, and contrast optimization
+- **Accessibility (WCAG 2.1 / 2.2)** - semantic HTML, keyboard navigation, readable hierarchy, and contrast optimization
-- **Figma Design & Prototyping** – building layouts with flow, consistency, and stronger component logic
+- **Figma Design & Prototyping** - building layouts with flow, consistency, and stronger component logic
-- **UX Writing** – shaping concise, purposeful microcopy for buttons, labels, and interface messages
+- **UX Writing** - shaping concise, purposeful microcopy for buttons, labels, and interface messages
-- **Responsive Design** – applying Mobile First principles with Flexbox, Grid, and media queries
+- **Responsive Design** - applying Mobile First principles with Flexbox, Grid, and media queries
-- **User Testing & Iteration** – analyzing behavior, refining flows, and balancing user needs with business goals
+- **User Testing & Iteration** - analyzing behavior, refining flows, and balancing user needs with business goals

 This course strengthened my ability to bridge technical implementation with design thinking, ensuring every solution is both functional and user-centered.

-Finished the **JavaScript 2** course at TUC Yrkeshögskola — an advanced frontend module centered on modern JavaScript development with **TypeScript, React, and Angular**.
+Finished the **JavaScript 2** course at TUC Yrkeshögskola, an advanced frontend module centered on modern JavaScript development with **TypeScript, React, and Angular**.
 The course emphasized scalable architecture, clean code, asynchronous programming, and stronger frontend structure.

 Focus areas included:

-- **Advanced JavaScript Concepts** – classes, modules, async functions, and clean code principles supported by **ESLint**
+- **Advanced JavaScript Concepts** - classes, modules, async functions, and clean code principles supported by **ESLint**
-- **API Communication** – building and consuming REST APIs through **Postman**, **JSON Server**, and backend integration
+- **API Communication** - building and consuming REST APIs through **Postman**, **JSON Server**, and backend integration
-- **React Development** – component-based architecture, state handling, forms, routing with **React Router**, and validation with **Formik**
+- **React Development** - component-based architecture, state handling, forms, routing with **React Router**, and validation with **Formik**
-- **TypeScript Integration** – static typing, generics, and scalable frontend patterns
+- **TypeScript Integration** - static typing, generics, and scalable frontend patterns
-- **Angular Foundations** – forms, routing, and service-based architecture suitable for more structured applications
+- **Angular Foundations** - forms, routing, and service-based architecture suitable for more structured applications
-- **Tooling & Deployment** – working with **Vite**, **GitHub Actions**, and efficient build workflows
+- **Tooling & Deployment** - working with **Vite**, **GitHub Actions**, and efficient build workflows
-- **Unit Testing & Best Practices** – writing and organizing tests in **JavaScript, React, and Angular** for more maintainable codebases
+- **Unit Testing & Best Practices** - writing and organizing tests in **JavaScript, React, and Angular** for more maintainable codebases

 Through these modules and hands-on labs, I refined my ability to plan, structure, test, and deliver modern frontend solutions that balance performance, readability, and user experience.